OCHA-DAP/hdx-python-api/README.md

         from hdx.configuration import Configuration
         from hdx.data.dataset import Dataset
-8. Use configuration defaults and test HDX site:
+8. Use configuration defaults and test HDX site.

+    If you only want to read data:

+        configuration = Configuration(hdx_site='test', hdx_read_only=True, project_config_dict={})
+    If you want to write data and you have an API key stored in a file `.hdxkey` in the current user's home directory:

-        configuration = Configuration(hdx_site='test', project_config_dict = {})
+        configuration = Configuration(hdx_site='test', project_config_dict={})
 9. Read this dataset [ACLED Conflict Data for Africa (Realtime - 2016)](https://test-data.humdata.org/dataset/acled-conflict-data-for-africa-realtime-2016#) from HDX and view the date of the dataset:

         dataset = Dataset.read_from_hdx(configuration, 'acled-conflict-data-for-africa-realtime-2016')
         print(dataset.get_dataset_date())
-10. As a test, change the dataset date:
+10. If you have an API key, as a test, change the dataset date:

         dataset.set_dataset_date('2015-07-26', '%Y-%m-%d')
         print(dataset.get_dataset_date())
         dataset.update_in_hdx()
-11. You can view it on HDX before changing it back:
+11. You can view it on HDX before changing it back (if you have an API key):

         dataset.set_dataset_date('2016-06-25', '%Y-%m-%d')
         dataset.update_in_hdx()